haandol/aws-codebuild-git-paths-filter/README.md

 your commit went through all filters!!!
 ```

-or codebuild will stop with below error message if your commit is not well filtered.
+or codebuild will stop with below error message if your commit does not have nothing to do with the filter folders.

 ```bash
 your commit did not match any filters, stopping build...